 Top Survey Tip… If you are buying an older house, consider a damp and timber survey first.
 It could save you ££££’s on unnecessary surveys and at the end of the day prevent heart ache if a property falls through after weeks and months of planning the big move.

-How to choose a North Wales qualified damp and timber specialist company?
+How to choose a North, Mid and South Wales qualified damp and timber specialist company?

 Choose a Property Care Association (PCA) Member and ensure the surveyor carrying out your damp and or timber survey holds the CSRT qualification.
 Please remember that there is only one national damp proofing, woodworm treatment and Dry Rot Eradication Governing Body and that is the Property Care Association (PCA).
 Formerly known as the British Wood Preserving and Damp Proofing Association (BWPDA).

-How to check if a North Wales damp proofing and timber treatment contractor company is qualified?
+How to check if a North Wales, Mid and South Wales damp proofing and timber treatment contractor company is qualified?